HiPhish/ansible-doc.nvim/README.rst

 - A library API (Lua and Vim script)
 - Documentation covering the command, library and syntax groups that can be overridden
+- Some warning mechanism to detect unhandled keys in the JSON; otherwise I will miss it when there is something missing from the rendered document

 License